gene-git/ssl-mgr/README.rst

 By way of background, I wrote this with 3 goals.
 Specifically to:

- * simplify certificate management - (i.e. automatic, simple and robust)
+ * Simplify certificate management - (i.e. automatic, simple and robust)

- * support *dns-01* acme challenge with Letsencrypt (and *http-01*)
+ * Support *dns-01* acme challenge with Letsencrypt (as well as *http-01*)

- * support *DANE TLS*
+ * Support *DANE TLS*

 The aim is to make things as robust, complete and as simple to use as possible.
-Under the hood, make it sensible and be as automated as is feasible.
-A good tool does things correctly and makes it as easy and simple as it can be; but no simpler.
+Under the hood, make it sensible and automate wherever it is feasible.
+A good tool does things correctly and makes it straightforward and as simple as possible; but no simpler.

 In practical terms, there are only 2 common commands that are needed with *sslm-mgr*: